abiswas-odu/lineage_track/README.md

 ## Registration

+To run the registration, we have 3 options:

+1. `registration\PrecomputeRegistrationTransforms.m`: Original registration developed by Lisa.
+2. `registration\Registration_Centroids.m`: Original centroid based registration developed by David, uses CPD.
+3. `registration\PrecomputeRegistrationTransforms.m`: New version of registration developed by David which uses intersection over union of spheres to estimate correct matches.
+Does not use CPD.

-To run the registration, open `registration\Registration_Centroids.m` or `registration\PrecomputeRegistrationTransforms.m` and point the `config_path` variable to the folder where you have your `config.yaml`.
+For each script, point the `config_path` variable to the folder where you have your `config.yaml`.

 After registration, to visualize the transforms you can use the script `VisualizeSequence.m`.
 As before, point the `config_path` variable to the folder where you have your `config.yaml`.